Telosnex/fonnx/README.md

 * macOS and WASM-SIMD runs on MacBook Pro M2 Max.
 * Average of 100 embeddings, after a warmup of 10.
 * Input is mix of lorem ipsum text from 8 languages.

+# Integrating FONNX
+## macOS, Windows, Linux via FFI
+The ONNX C library is used for macOS, Windows, and Linux.
+Flutter can call into it via FFI.
+Nothing special is required to use FFI on these platforms.

+## iOS via ONNX pods
+iOS uses the official ONNX Objective-C library.
+No additional tasks besides adding FONNX to your Flutter project are required.

+iOS build fails when linked against .dylib provided with ONNX releases.
+They are explicitly marked as for macOS.

+## Android via ONNX AAR
+Android uses the official ONNX Android dependencies from a Maven repository.
+Note that ProGuard rules are required to prevent the ONNX library from being stripped.

+## Web
+Sending these headers with the request for the ONNX JS package gives a 10x speedup:

+  Cross-Origin-Embedder-Policy: require-corp
+  Cross-Origin-Opener-Policy: same-origin

+See [this GitHub issue](https://github.com/nagadomi/nunif/issues/34) for details.
+TL;DR: It allows use of multiple threads by ONNX's WASM implementation by using a SharedArrayBuffer.

+### Developing with Web
+While developing, two issues prevent it work working on the web.
+Both have workarounds

+#### WASM Mime Type
+You may see errors in console logs about the MIME type of the .wasm being incorrect and starting with the wrong bytes.

+That is due to local Flutter serving of the web app.

+To fix, download the WASM files from the same CDN folder that hosts ort.min.js (see worker.js) and also in worker.js, remove the // in front of ort.env.wasm.wasmPaths = "".

+Then, place the WASM files downloaded from the CDN next to index.html.

+In release mode and deployed, this is not an issue, you do not need to host the WASM files.

+#### Cross-Origin-Embedder-Policy
+To safely use SharedArrayBuffer, the server must send the Cross-Origin-Embedder-Policy header with the value require-corp.

+See here for how to workaround it: https://github.com/nagadomi/nunif/issues/34

+Note that the extension became adware, you should have Chrome set up its permissions such that it isn't run until you click it.
+Also, note that you have to do that each time the Flutter web app in debug mode's port changes.